Code of Practice: Loughborough Students' Union

-If Loughborough Students' Union decides to affiliate to an external organisation, it shall promptly publish a notice in The Newspaper of its decision stating the name of the organisation and details of any subscription or similar fee paid or proposed to be paid, and of any donation made or proposed to be made to the organisation and any such notice shall be made available to the Chief Operating Officer who shall inform the University Council.
+If Loughborough Students' Union decides to affiliate to an external organisation, it shall promptly publish a notice in all its major channels of communication with members of its decision stating the name of the organisation and details of any subscription or similar fee paid or proposed to be paid, and of any donation made or proposed to be made to the organisation and any such notice shall be made available to the Chief Operating Officer who shall inform the University Council.

 The Annual Report of Loughborough Students' Union shall contain a list of the external organisations to which the Union is currently affiliated and details of subscriptions or similar fees paid or donations made to such organisations in the past year, and the report shall be made available to the University Council and to all students.

-The Council of Loughborough Students' Union shall keep under review the list of affiliations.
+The Union's Board of Trustees shall keep under review the list of affiliations.
 The list shall be approved annually as part of the elections ballot.
 Five percent of the members of the Union may at intervals of not less than one year, by a signed requisition delivered to the Permanent Secretary, call for a secret ballot of all members on the continuation of affiliation to a particular organisation.